akpw/mktxp/README.md

 Connected Wifi Devices:  15
 -----------------------  --
 ```
-Hmmm, that toaster looks like it'd use a better signal.. \
+Hmmm, that toaster could probably use a better signal... \
-But before going to fixing that one, let's get back on track and proceed to exporting metrics to Prometheus.
+But let's get back on track and proceed to the business of exporting metrics to Prometheus.

 ## Exporting to Prometheus
-For exporting your routers' metrics to an existing Prometheus installation, you basically just need to connect MKTXP to it. \
+For getting your routers' metrics into an existing Prometheus installation, we first need to connect MKTXP to it. \
 To do that, let's edit Prometheus config file:
 ```
 nano /etc/prometheus/prometheus.yml